BrusselsBrussels +32 (0) 2 372 91 68

 Partners

 Information you can trust.
-F&L is independent, does not seek commercial gain, and has a wide network of international senior business leaders from 20+ countries (including members) who come together within the competition laws to learn, inform, challenge and collaborate for mutual benefit.
+F&L is independent, does not seek commercial gain, and has a wide network of international senior business leaders from 20+ countries who come together within the competition laws to learn, inform, challenge and collaborate for mutual benefit.

 • Meeting date: 26 – 27 June 2025 (two half days & one night)